Skip to main content

 Document the Pattern

-If you believe the insurer is using duty-compliance demands as a delay tactic rather than a legitimate investigation tool, document the pattern.
-Save every request, every response, and every timeline.
-This documentation becomes evidence of bad faith if the dispute is not resolved.
-See our article on the Fair Claims Settlement Practices Act for the regulatory framework that governs insurer conduct.
+When duty-compliance demands look like a delay tactic rather than a legitimate investigation tool, documenting the pattern — every request, every response, every timeline — builds the record.
+This documentation is the kind of evidence an attorney can evaluate for bad faith if the dispute escalates.
+See our article on the Fair Claims Settlement Practices Regulations for the regulatory framework that governs insurer conduct.

 What Happens If You Breach a Duty?